 Are Spices Gluten Free?

-In the last year this question has become more and more common, so I thought that it was time that I addressed it.
-As an increasing amount of people cut gluten from their diets for health or allergy reasons, many customers and potential customers aren’t sure if spices and seasoning blends contain gluten.
+In the last year, this question has become more and more common, so we thought that it was time that we addressed it.
+As an increasing amount of people cut gluten from their diets for health or allergy reasons, many customers and potential customers aren't sure if spices and seasoning blends contain gluten.

 Those with Celiac must become masters at reading labels and understanding ingredients in order to maintain a strict gluten-free diet.
-Many products that are listed as gluten free have not been enriched or fortified such nutrients as fiber, folate and iron as traditional breads and cereals have been during much of the last century.
-So for those on a Gluten-free diet should take extra care to add these nutrients into their diets through other food sources.
+Many products that are listed as gluten-free have not been enriched or fortified with such nutrients as fiber, folate, and iron as traditional bread and cereals have been during much of the last century.
+So those on a Gluten-free diet should take extra care to add these nutrients into their diets through other food sources.

 The Food Allergen Labeling and Consumer Protection Act was passed in 2006, and this law requires manufacturers to clearly identify on their labels if a food product has any ingredients that contain protein derived from any of the eight major allergenic foods and food groups: Crustacean shellfish, eggs, fish, milk, peanuts, soybeans, tree nuts or wheat.
 These eight foods and food groups are responsible for 90 percent of all food allergies.

-For seasoning blends sold in the US if any wheat flour or wheat starch is used it must be listed as seasoning “wheat flour or wheat starch” and at the end of the ingredient list you’’’ see “Contains Wheat”.
-Bottom line: Spices are inherently gluten-free and none of our spice blends contains any anti-caking agents, preservatives, colorings, additional flavorings, or grain products.
+For seasoning blends sold in the US if any wheat flour or wheat starch is used it must be listed as seasoning "wheat flour or wheat starch" and at the end of the ingredient list you'' see "Contains Wheat".
+Bottom line: Spices are inherently gluten-free and most of our products do not contain any anti-caking agents, preservatives, colorings, additional flavorings, or grain products.
 If they do contain any of these things, you will find it clearly indicated in the copy for the product.